Bixilon/Minosoft/ReadMe.md

 ## Releases and beta

 No clue, but still waiting for !21.
 Also, some features need to be implemented, so not soo soon (but we are getting closer).
 If you want to get notified about cool new changes, feel free to subscribe to our dev news telegram channel [@MinosoftDevNews](https://t.me/MinosoftDevNews)

 ## Compiling and running

-1. Install Maven and java 15 (On Ubuntu based distributions: `sudo apt install maven openjdk-15-jdk`).
+1. Install Maven and java 16 (On Ubuntu based distributions: `sudo apt install maven openjdk-16-jdk`).
 2. Clone this repo (`git clone https://gitlab.bixilon.de/bixilon/minosoft.git`).
 3. Change directory (`cd minosoft`).
 4. Checkout the branch (`git checkout <branch>`).
 Eventually `rendering` or `development`.
 5. Build and run Minosoft with `mvn clean verify exec:java`.
 If any errors occur, feel free to open an issue.
 In this early stage it might be helpful to delete the app data folder (only of minosoft).
+6. (Optional) Build a fat jar with `mvn package`.
+You'll find the jar with all dependencies in `target/`.
+Then you don't need to recompile everytime.

 ## Code mirrors